kawther-adam/Web-App-DevOps-Project/README.md

 3. **Local Access:** Accessed the application locally at `http://127.0.0.1:5000`.
 4. **Functional Testing:** Thoroughly tested the application, particularly the orders table and Add Order functionality.

+## Updating README

+- **Deployment Details:** Updated the README file in the project repository with comprehensive information about the Kubernetes deployment.
+- **Manifests Explanation:** Provided a detailed description of the Deployment and Service manifests, explaining key concepts and configurations.
+- **Deployment Strategy:** Shared the chosen deployment strategy and its alignment with application requirements.
+- **Testing and Validation:** Outlined the testing process and validations performed post-deployment.
+- **Distribution Plan:** Included plans for distributing the application to internal and external users securely.

 ### Setting Up CI/CD Pipeline